nickbijmoer/memedaddy/README.md

 Commands in Progress:

-!update - Pulls the latest commit message from Markos so that users can see what's new.

 !translate [message] - translates whatever the message is into English. *this is helpful if you want to talk to Markos, but don't know German*

 !story - Markos will tell a story.
 If you're lucky, it'll be about his childhood!